 Marie José’s Chocolate Cake

-7 oz. quality bittersweet chocolate, chopped into small
+- 7 oz. quality bittersweet chocolate, chopped into small pieces

 - Preheat oven to 350°.
 Grease a 9" glass pie dish with 1⁄2 tbsp. of the butter, dust with 1 tbsp. of the flour, tapping out excess, and set aside.
 Cut remaining butter into small pieces.
 Melt butter and chocolate together in a medium bowl set over a pot of simmering water over medium-low heat, stirring occasionally with a wooden spoon.
 Remove bowl from heat and stir in sugar, then the remaining flour, then the egg yolks, stirring until well combined.
 Set aside to let cool briefly.